@photostructure/sqlite

 • Efficient batch operations with prepared statements

-The async sqlite3 library is slower due to:
+The async sqlite3 library was slower due to:

 • Thread pool overhead